RasmusEdvardsen/SubredditBattleRoyale/README.md

 - [ ] Test that eth/gwei are sent to owner wallet, and that I have control over it (configure wallet during build/deploy to go to mine)
 - [ ] Deploy to live
 - [ ] At some point, create frontend that shows subreddit standings
+- [ ] Figure out how to enable seamless usage of smart contract

 ## Installation and preparation
 ### Ethereum